mspnp/AzureNamingTool/docs/UPDATING.md

 	1. Complete the Backup Settings instructions above.
 	2. Complete the Run as a Docker container instructions to update your local codebase and Docker image
 	3. Once the process is complete, confirm the site is running
-	4. Login in using the existing Admin password
+	4. Login in using the existing Global Admin password
 	5. On the Configuration Page, confirm your existing configuration is applied
 		a.
 If the Docker volume was not modified, all the existing settings should be retained